 May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.
 (Romans 15:13)

 Christian hope is expectation that Jesus will do for us all He has promised.
 It’s not a wish or a “hope so” feeling, but we cling to God’s unshakable certainties when everything is chaotic.
 Christ doesn’t give us all we think we deserve in this life, but hope in Jesus enables us to hang in there with our faithful Savior, knowing that He hangs on to us.
 We hang on to Jesus by faith, knowing that He never lets go of us, even on dismal days.
-Christ helps us to be strong and steadfast, patient and persevering, when the future is puzzling.
-We know that He will rescue us His way at just the right time.
+Christ helps us to be strong and steadfast, patient and persevering, when things are painful and puzzling.
+We know that He will rescue us in His way at just the right time.
 Sometimes this lifeline of hope in Jesus is all that gets us through one hour, one day, or one week and on to the next.2 Christian hope is like a life saver flotation device for our souls.
 So how do we keep afloat?

 1. Hope in Christ grows through careful prayerful Bible meditation.
 “Everything written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope.”3 We must keep on putting our confidence in God (Father, Son, and Holy Spirit) and in His written word to us.
 I have been helped by Larry Crabb’s book, “66 Love Letters: A Conversation with God That Invites You into His Story.”
-When you feel too discouraged to read the Bible yourself, get someone else to read to you.
+When you feel too discouraged to read the Bible yourself, get someone else to read to you and pray.
 They will be blessed too!

 2. Hope in Christ grows by gravitating to gratitude.
-“Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”4 No matter what bad stuff invades our life, the Lord calls us to appreciate the good He sends us alongside the bad.
+“Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”4 No matter what bad stuff invades our life, the Lord calls us to appreciate the good He sends us alongside the troubles.
 Intentional thankfulness is like oxygen for the soul and helps our hope in Jesus expand.
 Johnson Oatman worked full time in retail and insurance, but also wrote 5,000 Gospel songs.
-One hymn reminds us: “Count your blessings, name them one by one, Count your many blessings, see what God has done.”
+One hymn reminds us: “Count your blessings, name them one by one.
+Count your many blessings, see what God has done.”

 Return to me and I will return to you….Come near me and I will come near you….Come to me, all you who are weary and burdened, and I will give you rest….It is good to be near God.
 I have made the Sovereign LORD my refuge.5